mhtess/elephants/analysis/elephants-8-pilot.md

 | lions lay eggs |        0.33|       101| psychologist survey                                                                                                |
 | lions lay eggs |        0.41|       107| its good experience                                                                                                |

-### Memory check
+### Memory Check

 After the story, participants select statements they recall learning from a list of 10 generic statements about novel animals (5 true, 5 distractor).
-They are also asked to explain what they did in the experiment.

 ![](elephants-8-pilot_files/figure-markdown_github/unnamed-chunk-5-1.png)

-### Explanations of task
+### Explanations of Task

+After the story, participants are also asked to explain generally what they did in the experiment.

 |  workerid|  n\_slider\_correct|  n\_memory\_correct| explanation                                                                                                                                                                                                                                  |
 |---------:|-------------------:|-------------------:|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|